-Dating is hardly the easiest or most enjoyable thing people choose to do with their time, but luckily there are dozens of restaurants in the Boston area that make it easier.
-For anyone in the market for a dinner date, here’s an assortment of Boston-and-slightly-beyond standbys to cover any need: places for casual and quiet conversation, swanky spots with top-notch city views, comfortable restaurants with affordable meals, and a few high-end classics.Read More
+Planning a dinner date can be a challenge, but luckily plenty of restaurants in the Boston area make it easier.
+Here’s an assortment of standbys to cover any special-occasion need: places for casual and quiet conversation, swanky spots with two-person set menus, comfortable restaurants with affordable meals, and a few high-end classics.Read More

 Celeste, Eater Boston’s 2018 Restaurant of the Year, is a lively little Somerville gem filled with upbeat music, pisco, and the tempting scent of lomo saltado being fired up in the open kitchen.
 Get a reservation, and get ready to eat lots of ceviche.

 This buzzy restaurant in Central Square has a globally influenced menu designed for sharing.
 The cocktails are great, too, and for dessert there’s cookie dough whimsically served on a batter beater.
 Make a reservation if you’re in a plan-ahead mood, or be prepared to wait a bit at the bar for a table if you just show up — it’s quite a popular spot.

 A romantic fine-dining restaurant in the North End’s North Square, Mamma Maria serves all the Italian classics, including osso buco, Tuscan-style rabbit pappardelle, and lobster agnolotti.
 The menu rotates, so enjoy the flavors of the month with a glass of wine.

 How about a casual taco dinner at Lone Star Taco Bar in Allston?
 It’s especially welcoming if you’re in the mood for a late-night date or a stellar hidden patio.
 Get some margaritas, too.
 A second location in Cambridge has an identical menu.